grafana/synthetic-monitoring-api-go-client/docs/API.md

 Description:

-This entry point is used to obtain the information associated with an existing tenant.
+This entry point is used to obtain the information associated with the authenticated tenant.

 ### /api/v1/tenant/update